-I have been a server for a little over a year now.
+I have been a server for almost two years now.
 It is such great money.
-I also love walking out with money immediately after my shift.
+It is also super convenient to walk out with money immediately after my shift.
 While the job itself is not my favorite, I continue for the flexible income.
 The problem I quickly saw was that I wasn’t actually getting a paycheck.
 I was just walking out with my paycheck every night that I worked.
 The first month, I was so carefree because I had cash in hand.

-The other servers and I and I love to go out for drinks after work, which quickly became my second problem.
+The other servers and I love to go out for drinks after work, which quickly became my second problem.
 On a good night, I find myself tipping the bartender $10-15 on a $5 drink.
 It quickly became a little excessive.
 Even if I wasn’t over tipping, I was spending $10-20 of the $100 that I just earned working.

 I looked all over the internet to find anything that had ideas for how to budget as a server.
 Turns out that there isn’t as much as I thought there would be.
 Apparently not many people are writing about budgeting as a server.
-Probably because not many of them have one.
+Probably because not many of them have an effective system.
 When you have the opportunity to make that good of money in one weekend, budgeting isn’t necessarily a must.

 Then I turned back to Dave Ramsey.
 Of course, the envelope system.

-Here are 9 Steps to Budgeting as a Server (or really any irregular income jobs)
+Here are 9 Steps to Budgeting as a Server (or any irregular income jobs)

 It took me a little while to get into a routine, but once I did, it was a lot faster process.
 Don’t get discouraged if it takes you an hour the first time you sit down to try to do this.
 Keep going because I promise that having a ton of extra money is so worth it!
 Soon, it will be an automatic process!